shiyouping/hohomalls/container/README.md

 - minikube start --memory max --cpus max --nodes=3: Start minikube
 - eval $(minikube docker-env): Configure environment to use minikube’s Docker daemon
 - minikube image load hohomalls-app:1.0.0-SNAPSHOT: Load directly to in-cluster container runtime
-- minikube service --url hohomalls-mongo -n hohomalls-local &: Return the Kubernetes URL for a service in your local cluster
+- minikube service --url hohomalls-mongo &: Return the Kubernetes URL for a service in your local cluster
-- minikube service --url hohomalls-redis-master -n hohomalls-local &: Return the Kubernetes URL for a service in your local cluster
+- minikube service --url hohomalls-redis-master &: Return the Kubernetes URL for a service in your local cluster
-- minikube service --url hohomalls-app -n hohomalls-local &: Return the Kubernetes URL for a service in your local cluster
+- minikube service --url hohomalls-app &: Return the Kubernetes URL for a service in your local cluster

 ## Kubenetes